home about browse search latest help

 Intercropping systems - Optimising crop protection and reducing competition

 Björkman, Maria; Båth, Birgitta; Hambäck, Peter; Rämert, Birgitta and Thorup-Kristensen, Kristian (2006) Intercropping systems - Optimising crop protection and reducing competition.
-Joint Organic Congress, Odense, Denmark, May 30-31, 2006.
+Poster at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary